Llamacha/IWSLT2024_Quechua_data/README.md

 True-casing was done with a [sacremoses](https://github.com/alvations/sacremoses) Truecaser model trained on the Spanish side of WMT13 EN-ES.

 In addition, we are making available a new corpus.
 This corpus is the Spanish translation of the Siminchik and Huqariq corpus [(Zevallos et al., 2022)](https://arxiv.org/abs/2207.05498).
 It comprises 51 hours, 16 minutes of clean speech in Quechua, translated into Spanish (que_spa_clean_siminchik_huqariq).
 This version contains a validation and test dataset.
-The audio files are located in [link].
+The audio files are located in [link](https://github.com/Llamacha/quechua_spanish_speech_translation_corpus).

 ## Additional Audio data